-In April 2015, our Board of Directors adopted a non-employee director compensation policy, which became effective upon the completion of our initial public offering in May 2015, that is designed to provide a total compensation package that enables us to attract and retain, on a long-term basis, high-caliber non-employee directors.
-In January 2016 and February 2017, our Board of Directors adopted amendments to the policy with respect to the cash and equity component of compensation to our non-employee directors.
+Our Board of Directors adopted a non-employee director compensation policy in May 2015 that is designed to provide a total compensation package that enables us to attract and retain, on a long-term basis, high-caliber non-employee directors.
+In January 2016, February 2017 and February 2022, our Board of Directors adopted amendments to the policy with respect to the cash and equity component of compensation to our non-employee directors.
 Under this policy, as amended to date, all non-employee directors are paid cash compensation for service on the Board of Directors and committees of the Board of Directors as set forth below, prorated based on days of service during a calendar year.

 Board of Directors Annual Retainer

-All non-employee members \$ 37,500
+All non-employee members \$ 40,000

 Additional retainer for Chairperson \$ 35,000

 Audit Committee:

 Chairperson \$ 25,000

 Non-Chairperson members \$ 8,000

 Compensation Committee:

-Chairperson \$ 10,000
+Chairperson \$ 12,000

-Non-Chairperson members \$ 5,000
+Non-Chairperson members \$ 6,000

 Nominating and Corporate Governance Committee:

-Chairperson \$ 7,500
+Chairperson \$ 8,000

 Non-Chairperson members \$ 4,000

-In addition, under the policy, each new non-employee director who is initially appointed or elected to our Board of Directors will receive an option grant to purchase up to 2,285 shares of common stock, which will vest in equal monthly installments during the 36 months following the grant date, subject to the director's continued service on our Board of Directors.
-Thereafter, on the date of each annual meeting of stockholders, each continuing non-employee director will be eligible to receive an annual option grant to purchase up to 1,428 shares of common stock, which will vest in full upon the earlier of the first anniversary of the date of grant or the date of the following annual meeting of stockholders, subject to the director's continued service on our Board of Directors.
+In addition, under the policy, each newly appointed or elected non-employee director will receive an option grant to purchase up to 24,000 shares of common stock, which will vest in equal monthly installments during the 36 months following the grant date, subject to the director's continued service on our Board of Directors.
+Thereafter, on the date of each annual meeting of stockholders, each continuing non-employee director will be eligible to receive an annual option grant to purchase up to 12,000 shares of common stock, which will vest in full upon the earlier of the first anniversary of the date of grant or the date of the following annual meeting of stockholders, subject to the director's continued service on our Board of Directors (the "Annual Grant").
 All of the foregoing options will be granted with an exercise price equal to the fair market value of our common stock on the date of grant.
+In light of the limited shares available under the 2015 Stock Plan, in February 2022, the Board of Directors approved the one-time issuance of restricted stock units covering an aggregate of 6,000 shares of common stock in lieu of option grants for the 2022 Annual Grant.